 Title: Scalable Architecture

-Statement: The solution’s system(s) MUST have a scalable architecture, permitting efficient growth over time and the incorporation of new functionality and features.
+Statement: The solution’s system(s) must have a scalable architecture, permitting efficient growth over time and the incorporation of new functionality and features.

 Rationale: Supports the solution’s system(s)’s ability to adapt to changing use cases and requirements.